beproud/instant-whales/README.md

 # Instant Whales

-API Server to run/kill Docker containers instantly.
+API Server to run/kill Docker containers with expires time.
 This server is for internal use.
-Don't publish the server on the Internet.
+Don't publish the server on the Internet directly.

 The benefit of this server is that it can handle 'expires' of containers.
 Instant Whales shouldn't handle backends too much.